 3. Sustainable from Day One

 This time I didn’t want to make a big hype only to crash and burn later.
 So, every decision has been made carefully taking risks into consideration.
 Unfortunately, the app cannot be for free.
 It has to make money to support the development.
 As long as the app brings in cash, the app can keep releasing updates.
-That’s why Ambee is a premium model now.
+That’s why Ambee is a freemium model now.

 4. Prepared for Anything